|

 might be better to call them impressions.
 First, he remembers

-being overpowered, with a knee pressing down on his chestand
+being overpowered, with a knee pressing down upon his chestand

-he has a large bruise, just below the sternum.
-Secondly"
+he has a large bruise, just below the breast bone, to confirm

-you would rather not hear this, my lady," he said, softly.
+Eowyn.
+"Perhaps you would rather not hear this, my lady,"

 "You know you can speak openly in front of Lady Eowyn, Dínendal,"